 Dig a layer deeper and you’ll find a not-so-obvious tenant of top online graduate programs: building and scaling connections.
 Scaling your ability to build community and network with passionate, motivated peers and faculty are top reasons to pursue an on-campus professional master’s degree program on edX — a fact not lost on our university partners.
 In fact, our quality online master’s degree programs ensure that this benefit is clear from the start.

-“Learning at scale comes with connections at scale,” said edX founder Anant Agarwal in a Forbes interview with Georgia Tech’s Dean of Professional Education, Nelson Baker.
+“Learning at scale comes with connections at scale,” said edX founder and CEO Anant Agarwal in a Forbes interview with Georgia Tech’s Dean of Professional Education, Nelson Baker.
 “The large global networks that online learners get access to is a benefit that isn’t talked about as often.”

 “[Online learners’ access to] faculty and fellow students from all over the world enables them to build valuable professional networks that can serve them throughout their careers long after they graduate,” Baker said.